JohnnyPeng18/HiTyper/README.md

   -s SOURCE, --source SOURCE
                         Path to a Python source file -p REPO, --repo REPO  Path to a Python project
+  -g GROUNDTRUTH, --groundtruth GROUNDTRUTH
+                        Path to a ground truth file
-  -v, --validate        Validate the imported user-defined types by finding their implementations -d OUTPUT_DIRECTORY, --output_directory OUTPUT_DIRECTORY
+  -c CORE, --core CORE  Number of cores to use when collecting user-defined types -v, --validate        Validate the imported user-defined types by finding their implementations -d OUTPUT_DIRECTORY, --output_directory OUTPUT_DIRECTORY
                         Path to the store the usertypes